qmk/qmk_firmware/docs/newbs_git_using_your_master_branch.md

 `git add` adds files that have been changed to Git's *staging area*, which is Git's "loading zone."
 This contains the changes that are going to be *committed* by `git commit`, which saves the changes to the repo.
 Use descriptive commit messages so you can know what was changed at a glance.

-!> If you've changed multiple files, you can use `git add -- path/to/file1 path/to/file2 ...` to add all your desired files.
+?> If you've changed multiple files, you can use `git add -- path/to/file1 path/to/file2 ...` to add all your desired files.

 ## Publishing Your Changes

 The last step is to push your changes to your fork.
 To do this, enter `git push`.
-Git now publishes the current state of `dev_branch` to your fork.
+Git will then publish the current state of `dev_branch` to your fork.